1923 Auckland Rugby League season: Round 4

 The weekend of rugby league was marred by the tragic death of 15 year old Orville Fisher.
 He had played for the City B sixth grade teams in their game at Ellerslie and was traveling back to the Auckland station by train afterwards.
 As the train came past Carlaw Park he and some other boys were standing on the platform of the train which was crowded at the time.
 Fisher "climbed up the stanchions, and got right up on the roof of the carriage".
 The boys then "cheered the players on the ground" as the train went by and then they noticed that Fisher had fallen from the train.
 He had struck his head on one of the Parnell Bridge girders and been killed instantly.
 The accident was "noticed from Carlaw Park, and a crowd rushed over to the scene".
 The crowd at Carlaw Park had been a fairly small 3,000 as many sports fans had gone to the Ellerslie Racecourse for the races there.

 Round 5

 John Lang made his first appearance of the season for Marist and played at halfback, forcing Billy Ghent out on to the wing.
 Marist still went down 9-0 in wet, muddy conditions at Carlaw Park.
 Bill Walsh was also playing his first game of the year in the five eighths position for Ponsonby.
 They struggled against a strong City side losing 25-0 with Jack Keenan having moved from the five eighths out to the wing scoring one of their five tries.
 Keenan was a well known boxer who fought around New Zealand in the 1920s and had been the New Zealand light weight champion in 1920-21.

 Round 6

+The Devonport senior side.
+Neville St George is on the left in the back row.
+Two to his right is Stan Webb, with Allan Seagar 6th from the left.
+In the 3rd row Alf Scott is 4th from the left.
+Seated holding the ball is Bert Laing, and 2 to his right is Jim O'Brien.
+All played for New Zealand.

 During the week a rule was brought in whereby the player putting the ball into the scrum had to throw it from three paces away.